Becuna completed five wartime patrols, sinking three and a half ships and earning four combat stars for her service.

 Becuna returned to the United States in 1949 where she was reassigned from the submarine base at Pearl Harbor, Hawaii to the one located in New London, Connecticut.
 In 1951 she underwent modernization as part of the United States Navy’s Greater Underwater Propulsion & Power Program, otherwise referred to as the GUPPY Program.
 Becuna was refitted with a Guppy 1A modification that included a streamlined hull, a hydrodynamic fairwater or “sail,” upgraded batteries, and a snorkel system.
 Becuna is the only Guppy 1-A type submarine remaining anywhere in the world.

-During the Cold War, Becuna was primarily a training vessel, station at the submarine school in New London, Connecticut.
+During the Cold War, Becuna was primarily a training vessel, stationed at the submarine school in New London, Connecticut.
 There she taught the next generation of submariners how to go to sea by completing training cruises and participating in NATO exercises.
-Becuna’s service also took her to the Arctic Circle, the Mediterranean, and more where she conducted surveillance assignments against the Soviet Union, taking photographs of radar installations through per periscope and recording the sonar signature of Soviet submarines.
+Becuna’s service also took her to the Arctic Circle, the Mediterranean, and more where she conducted surveillance assignments against the Soviet Union, taking photographs of radar installations through her periscope and recording the sonar signature of Soviet submarines.

 25 years Of service